April 24 1861 Wednesday

 Maryland.
 The historic USS Constitution (Lieutenant G W Rodgers) departed with a crew of midshipmen for New York and then Newport, Rhode Island.
 The aim was to transfer the venerable warship, nicknamed “Old Ironsides”, to the US Naval Academy for training and ceremonial purposes.
 It was taken under tow by USS Curler and escorted by USS Harriet Lane

 Virginia.
-Virginia State Brigadier-General Philip St George Cocke reported from his headquarters at Alexandria that he had only 300 men to defend against an estimated force of 10,000 Union troops rumoured as facing him across the Potomac River in Washington, DC.
+Virginia State Brigadier-General Philip St George Cocke reported from his headquarters at Alexandria that he had only 300 men to defend against an estimated force of 10,000 Union troops rumoured to be facing him across the Potomac River in Washington, DC.
 By this time a further 1,300 Virginia State volunteers had gathered at Harper’s Ferry further inland up the Potomac.

 Virginia.
 USS Cumberland (Captain Garrett J Pendergrast) captured the Confederate tug Young America and schooner George M Smith with their cargo of arms and ammunition in Hampton Roads.